I tested the best HubSpot AI apps for support teams in 2026

 eesel AI is an AI platform that connects directly to help desks like HubSpot, Zendesk, or Intercom to handle your frontline support.
 Its standout feature is its ability to learn from all your company's knowledge, not just what’s tucked away inside HubSpot.
 It can learn from your past support tickets, but it also connects to your team's Confluence pages, Google Docs, and over 100 other apps to give customers answers that are actually correct.

-Why it’s on the list: Look, HubSpot’s native AI is fine if your entire company lives and breathes HubSpot.
-But for most teams, knowledge is scattered everywhere. eesel AI closes that gap.
-You can build a genuinely smart AI agent without the headache of moving all your internal docs into the HubSpot knowledge base.
+Why it's on the list: HubSpot's native AI is an excellent solution for teams that manage all their operations within the HubSpot platform.
+But for most teams, knowledge is scattered across various tools. eesel AI closes that gap.
+You can build a genuinely smart AI agent without needing to manually migrate internal docs into the HubSpot knowledge base.
 The best part?
-The setup is completely self-serve, and its simulation mode lets you test the AI on your past tickets so you can go live in minutes feeling confident it won’t go rogue.
+The setup is completely self-serve, and its simulation mode lets you test the AI on your past tickets so you can go live in minutes feeling confident it will perform well.

 An infographic showing how eesel AI connects with various external knowledge sources beyond just HubSpot to provide comprehensive answers.